-- Milk and cheese are low in purines, so are safe.
+- Milk and cheese are low in purines.

-- Not only that, at least one study has linked dairy consumption to a reduced risk of gout.
+- At least one study has linked dairy consumption to a reduced risk of gout.

 - Flour is also low in purines.

 So there’s no need to give up on cauliflower cheese.
-But remember, although the cheese sauce itself is safe, cauliflower is moderately high in purines, so only eat this dish in moderation.
+But remember, although the cheese sauce itself is safe, cauliflower is moderately high in purines, so only eat cauliflower cheese in moderation.

-There are commercial sauces, of course, but they have other ‘stuff’ added, things like; stabilizers, modified flavors, starches, thickeners, dry dairy powders, coloring, and so on.
+There are commercial sauces, of course, but they have other ‘stuff’ added: stabilizers, modified flavors, starches, thickeners, dry dairy powders, coloring, and so on.

-However, a gout diet is at it’s healthiest and most effective with natural and organic foods and ingredients, so you may wish to just stick to your own homemade cheese sauce.
+However, a gout diet is at it’s healthiest and most effective with natural organic foods and ingredients, so a better choice would be to stick to your own homemade cheese sauce.

 Here’s a very easy cauliflower cheese recipe: